 Baltimore is a major city in the state of Maryland with an intriguing seaport history.
 This beautiful ultra-modern city is home to fascinating attractions like the National Aquarium which showcases thousands of marine life, and the Inner Harbor which is home to stunning stationery historic ships like the USS Constellation warship and serves as an important museum showcasing the rich history of Baltimore.
 Baltimore is also the birthplace of the United States National anthem and The Star-Spangled Banner House which sits majestically at the mouth of Baltimore’s Inner Harbor.
-Today, Baltimore is home to stunning venues and exquisite dynamic spaces.
-Here is a listing of 10 famous things to do in Maryland, Baltimore, for an exciting and delightful visit.
+Today, Baltimore is home to stunning venue, exquisite dynamic spaces, and hotels with a view.
+Here is a listing of the things Baltimore is famous for.

 Photo is only for illustrative purposes

-Pamper yourself as you treat yourself to a rejuvenating and mouth-watering experience of digging into Baltimore crab cakes.
-Enjoy a delightful time in the heart of Maryland.
-Baltimore crab cakes are undeniably the most popular food item which belongs to this city.
-An epicurean delight, this crispy and delicious item is widely available across Baltimore.
+If you’re planning a day trip to Baltimore any time soon, you have to try local treats such as these delicious Baltimore crab cakes.
+These are undeniably the most popular food item in the city.
+An epicurean delight, this crispy and delicious food is widely available across Baltimore.
 It should not be a surprise if you are treated to home-made crab cakes even during a visit to a localite’s home.
 Yes, it is a signature snack that you must try when in this city.
+If you don’t know what is Baltimore known for, it’s crab cakes!

 Address: 400 W Lexington St, Baltimore, MD 21201, USA